 One year later, we asked 233 healthcare providers nationwide about their online reputation management experiences to learn more and identify trends.
-By combining some 2018 questions with new inquiries about strategy and administrative work, we have an updated view of how providers connect with patients and handle reputation management for doctors.
+By combining some 2018 questions with new inquiries about managing strategy and administrative work, we have an updated view of how providers connect with patients and handle reputation management for doctors.

-Based on 2019 survey responses, just more than one-half of healthcare providers understand how they can improve their online reputation and better position their practice to attract new patients.
+Based on 2019 survey responses, just more than one-half of healthcare providers understand how they can improve their online reputation management and better position their practice to attract new patients.

 But, do providers feel taking those steps is an immediate need?
-We asked respondents to rate the urgency of addressing reputation at their practice; more than 60 percent perceive their reputation needs as ongoing or urgent.
+We asked respondents to rate the urgency of addressing reputation management at their practice; more than 60 percent perceive their reputation needs as ongoing or urgent.

 Although nearly half of surveyed healthcare providers don’t know how to improve their online reputation, there is still a sign of improvement year-over-year: a 17.5 percent increase in those providers who do, compared to 2018 survey results.

 Those knowledgeable providers are more likely to think of online reputation management as a regular necessity.
-Of those who gauge their reputation needs as steady and ongoing, two-thirds (67 percent) know how to positively affect their reputation.
+Of those who gauge their reputation management needs as steady and ongoing, two-thirds (67 percent) know how to positively affect their reputation.

 About nine of 10 providers have seen reviews of their practice online, a fact that highlights the omnipresent nature of today’s patient reviews.
 To explore more about patient feedback, we asked providers where those reviews are popping up and how frequently patients share their opinions.

 Google and Yelp have emerged — by far — as the leading websites on which healthcare providers see their own patient reviews.
 They are the only two sites named by more than half the respondents in our 2019 survey.